 The global cheese ingredients market is projected to reach $102.14 billion by 2022.
-The demand for cheese, as a key ingredient, in various cuisines is rising globally – with the production of cheese spreads, shredded cheese, cheese powder, and all kinds of melted and liquid cheese types.
+The demand for cheese, a key ingredient in many cuisines, is rising globally – with production of cheese spreads, shredded cheese, cheese powder, and all kinds of melted and liquid cheese growing each year.

-If you’re in the business of processing cheese, you probably know how costly it can be to lose time and products such as cream or mozzarella cheese because of shaft sealing problems.
-They can lead to unfortunate situations like:
+If you’re in the business of processing cheese, you probably know how costly it can be to lose time and valuable product, from cream to mozzarella, due to shaft sealing problems.
+Faulty seals can lead to unfortunate situations like:

 - Unscheduled downtime